galaxyproject/training-material/CONTRIBUTING.md

 For beginners, the GitHub interface will help you in the process of editing a file.
 It will automatically create a fork of this repository where you can safely work and then submit the changes as a pull request without having to touch the command line.

-Pull requests will be merged by the [core team](https://github.com/orgs/galaxyproject/teams/training/members) after at least one other person has reviewed the Pull request and approved it.
+Pull requests will be merged by the training team members after at least one other person has reviewed the Pull request and approved it.

 # How is the training material structured?